TelAPI/telapi-ruby/README.md

 ## Documentation

-Detailed documentation can be found at [RubyDoc](http://rubydoc.info/gems/telapi/) and [the official TelAPI documentation site](http://www.telapi.com/docs/).
+Detailed documentation for this libray can be found at [TelAPI-Ruby Reference](http://telapi.github.com/telapi-ruby/) or [RubyDoc](http://rubydoc.info/gems/telapi/).

 ## Usage Examples - REST API